International Shipments and Hand-carrying Equipment or Materials Abroad

 Learn about the regulations on transporting equipment and materials internationally.

-- Customs delays
+- Customs delays and fines

 - Seizure of goods

-- Violation of federal export laws such as:
+- Violation of federal export laws

-Before shipping internationally, contact the Export Control Office at export@ucsd.edu for assistance in:
+Contact Export Control at export@ucsd.edu for assistance:

-- Determining whether an export license is required
+- Determining whether an export license is required;

 Legal requirements for all international shipments

-Note: US government export regulations described below are in addition to any other regulations regarding select agents, dangerous goods transportation or other controls related to the specific item being transported abroad.
+Note: U.S. government export regulations described below are in addition to any other regulations regarding select agents, dangerous goods transportation or other controls related to the specific item being transported abroad.

-Embargoed countries
+Sanctioned & Embargoed countries

 Restricted Party Screening (RPS)